 This is a guest post by Aaron Kampman.
-Aaron has been part of a Saturate coaching cohort for a little over a year.
 As a former NFL athlete, Aaron has a lot of experience with coaching and its benefits.
 From high school through the professional ranks, he has had a number of coaches in his life that have informed, challenged, encouraged and empowered him.
 The ability for a coach to assist a person in attaining new levels of performance and insight is the essence of effective coaching.
 With this understanding in place, a year ago Aaron found himself as part of a core team that was in the beginning stages of starting a new church in SE Iowa.
 Having never done this before, Aaron knew that receiving coaching would be very beneficial as they went through the early growth of starting a new church.

 As a final word, I hope you feel encouraged to make the margin to receiving coaching.
 Not because anyone told you to or because you feel persuaded, but because God’s design to see His Kingdom expand is not meant to be done alone.
 In a society that drives us towards isolation and self-sufficiency, find the value in receiving coaching and being part of a larger team.

 –> Join the online community, ask questions, and get answers from seasoned practitioners.